hoshinotsuki/tensorflow-gpu-test/README.md

 ## Optional Challenge: Try Out More Synthetic Features

 So far, we've tried simple bucketized columns and feature crosses, but there are many more combinations that could potentially improve the results.
 For example, you could cross multiple columns.
 What happens if you vary the number of buckets?
 What other synthetic features can you think of?
-Do they improve the model?
+Do they improve the model?<br><br><br>

 # 5.Logistic Regression

 **Learning Objectives:**